 I like using a mix of all three chocolates, but go with your favorite!
 For less sweetness, stick with dark chocolate; for extra sweetness, use milk chocolate.

-How To Make Toffee
+How To Make This Toffee Recipe

 1. Candy Almonds: Coat almonds with sugar and salt, bake, then chop.